WTMAD-4: A Fair Weighting Scheme for GMTKN55: Results and Discussion

 \subsection{Validation using Literature Data}

-To validate our definition of WTMAD-4, we consider all data available in Refs.~\citenum{goerigk2017look, santra2021exploring, wittmann2023dispersion, becke2024remarkably}, which spans 115 DC-DFAs, in addition to the new FHI-aims data obtained herein for 20 XDM, TS, MBD@rsSCS, and MBD-NL-corrected functionals (see the ESI).
-Note that the numerical atom-centred FHI-aims basis sets used in this work deliver comparable performance\cite{abbott2025roadmap} to the \texttt{def2-QZVPP(D)} Gaussian basis typically used for the GMTKN55 benchmark, despite containing fewer functions, allowing for direct comparison with the literature data.

-Figure~\ref{WTMADHistogram} shows smoothed histograms of the percent contributions to each WTMAD-$N$ obtained for all 55 GMTKN55 data sets with 135 DC-DFAs.
+To validate our definition of WTMAD-4, we consider all data available in Refs.~\citenum{goerigk2017look, santra2021exploring, wittmann2023dispersion, becke2024remarkably}, which spans 115 DC-DFAs.
+Figure~\ref{WTMADHistogram} shows smoothed histograms of the percent contributions to each WTMAD-$N$ obtained for all 55 GMTKN55 data sets with 115 DC-DFAs, where the WTMAD-4 weights were obtained from our recommended subset of 10 well-behaved dispersion-corrected hybrid functionals.
 The curves show that all of the WTMAD schemes, except WTMAD-4, have many subsets with near-zero contributions and form distributions with slowly decaying tails.
 WTMAD-1 alone forms a bimodal distribution, likely due to it using only three bins for the weights based on average benchmark energies.
 Alternatively, WTMAD-4 forms a fast-decaying, skewed distribution that provides a more balanced weighting of all GMTKN55 subsets.
-A breakdown of the various WTMAD-$N$ contributions by class of DFA is given in the ESI and shows good consistency across GGA, meta-GGA, hybrid, and double-hybrid functionals, despite our fit set only considering GGAs and GGA-based hybrids.
+A breakdown of the various WTMAD-$N$ contributions by class of DFA is given in the ESI and shows good consistency across GGA, meta-GGA, hybrid, and double-hybrid functionals.

 The same data shown in Figure~\ref{WTMADHistogram} is recast in a box-and-whisker plot in Figure~\ref{f:boxplot}.
 Clearly, the WTMAD-4 has the most centralized median and a much tighter inter-quartile range (IQR), indicating a more consolidated spread of contributions towards the total WTMAD.
-The computed IQRs are 1.71, 1.97, 1.80, 1.12 for WTMAD-1 through WTMAD-4, respectively.
-Furthermore, the 98th quantile is indicated in Figure~\ref{f:boxplot} using a dashed line.
-For the WTMAD-4, this 98th quantile (4.74\%) line is below the lower bound of the outlier range for the other schemes, highlighting its more compact distribution.
+The computed IQRs are 1.70, 1.97, 1.60, 0.97 for WTMAD-1 through WTMAD-4, respectively.
+Furthermore, the 98th quantile (indicated in Figure~\ref{f:boxplot} using a dashed line) falls at 6.44, 7.98, 7.45, and 4.75\% for WTMAD-1 through WTMAD-4, respectively, again highlighting the latter's more compact distribution.